scala/docs.scala-lang/_overviews/scala3-book/concurrency.md

 Here’s a description of the Scala `Future` from its Scaladoc:

->“A `Future` represents a value which may or may not *currently* be available, but will be available at some point, or an exception if that value could not be made available.”
+>“A `Future` represents a value which may or may not _currently_ be available, but will be available at some point, or an exception if that value could not be made available.”

-To help demonstrate what that means, let’s first look at single-threaded programming.
+To demonstrate what that means, let’s first look at single-threaded programming.
 In the single-threaded world you bind the result of a method call to a variable like this:

 ```scala
 def aShortRunningTask(): Int = 42
 val x = aShortRunningTask()
 ```

-In this code, the value `42` is immediately bound to the variable `x`.
+In this code, the value `42` is immediately bound to `x`.

 When you’re working with a `Future`, the assignment process looks similar: